antoinemeyer5/ZZ2_ALQ_MAS/README.md

 # ZZ2_ALQ_MAS

-The goal is to create a Multi-Agent Simulation code (MAS: distributed artificial intelligence on a domain).
-This MAS will be based on a "forest ecosystem".
+The goal is to create a **Multi-Agent Simulation** code (MAS: distributed artificial intelligence on a domain).
+This MAS will be based on a **forest ecosystem**.

+I follow the **Google CPP guide style**, you can find it here: https://google.github.io/styleguide/cppguide.html

 ## Project structure